enyayaya-netizen/draft-ietf-ntp-ntpv5-extension-fields-00/draft-todo-yourname-protocol.md

 NTP version 5 (NTPv5) [I-D.draft-ietf-ntp-ntpv5] introduces a Monotonic Receive Timestamp Extension Field to transfer frequency in addition to the time-transfer offset captured by the receive and transmit timestamps in the header.
 Separation of time and frequency transfer using different clocks shall enhance synchronization accuracy.
 It should be noted that when the system clock is slewed [RFC5905], the clock rate of the Monotonic Receive Timestamp Extension Field changes accordingly, i.e., clock rate diverges from the rate of the crystal.
 This introduces additional errors when performing frequency transfer, hence, negatively impact the accuracy of clock synchronization.
 This document proposes a stable clock source whose rate is not affected by NTP adjustment.
 The Monotonic RAW Receive Timestamp Extension Field is recommended to faithfully reflect the crystal rate, despite stepping or slewing a system clock.
 In case of link asymmetry, the Monotonic RAW Transmit Timestamp Extension Field is recommended in addition to the Monotonic RAW Receive Timestamp Extension Field.
 Measurements from the two extension fields can be used to identify link asymmetry and enhance time synchronization accuracy.

+# Conventions and Definitions

+## Terminology
+Monotonic Raw Original Timestamps (raw_org): Time of the monotonic raw clock at the client when the request departed for the server, in NTP timestamp format.
+Monotonic Raw Receive Timestamps (raw_rec): Time of the monotonic raw clock at the server when the request arrived from the client, in NTP timestamp format.
+Monotonic Raw Transmit Timestamps (raw_xmt): Time of the monotonic raw clock at the server when the response left for the client, in NTP timestamp format.
+Monotonic Raw Destination Timestamps (raw_dst): Time of the monotonic raw clock at the client when the reply arrived from the server, in NTP timestamp format.

+## Requirements Language
+In examples, "C:" and "S:" indicate lines sent by the client and server respectively.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119].

 # Monotonic Receive Timestamp Extension Field in NTPv5
 The Monotonic Receive Timestamp Extension Field defined in NTPv5 uses a different clock to transfer frequency between client and server.
 In NTP version 4 (NTPv4) [RFC5905], the clock discipline function defines two methods to adjust system clock, i.e., step and slew.
 In the step mode, the clock is stepped to the correct offset.
 In the slew mode, the clock rate is adjusted to achieve the desired offset during a certain amount of time.
 The clock rate used to measure the Monotonic Receive Timestamp remains unchanged if the system clock is stepped, but is subject to changes if the clock is slewed, see Figure 1.